Adoption Education

 Fabulous Felines

 Your new feline friend needs time to adjust to a new environment.
 Cats are creatures of habit and do not like change, even if it is a change for the better!
-So it is best to take it slow and let them acclimate in their own time frame.
+So, it is best to take it slow and let them acclimate in their own time frame.
 Set up a room away from the main activity centers of the home, a bathroom or spare room is good.
 Put their litter box, food, water, and a bed in there.
 (Place all these items with some distance between them.
 After all, you do not eat, sleep and eliminate all in the same small space.)
 Also place some toys in there.
 Let them acclimate to this room first.
 Spend some time in there with them and play with them to start establishing a bond.
 If they like to be brushed, this is a good way to bond.

 After a couple of days allow the cat out to explore the new home.
 Continue to allow easy access to the haven if the cat gets nervous and needs to retreat.
 If you wish to move the litter box and food and water dishes to another permanent location, set up a second box and dishes in the permanent location and keep both available for a few days.
 Remove the old when you are sure your cat is using the new area.

-Buy a sturdy scratching post, and show it to your cat.
+Buy a sturdy scratching post and show it to your cat.
 Cats love toys and do you know they can learn tricks?
 Discourage scratching on the furniture or doorways by using a squirt bottle.
 Often times it only takes a couple of uses and the kitty will understand.

 If you have young children or dogs, make sure the cat can retreat to a safe area, where it is not trapped.
 Use baby gates to create a safe space if necessary.
 Introduce them slowly to the resident pets.
 Adjustments may take some time.

-We Do Not Believe In Declawing Cats
+We Do Not Believe in Declawing Cats

 It can create many negative reactions.
 Nearly two dozen countries—including Australia, England, and Japan—ban or severely restrict declawing surgeries.
 Many veterinarians in the United States refuse to perform the procedure.
 Declawing a cat is like the equivalent of cutting a person’s finger off at the first knuckle.
 Clawing is a natural, healthy, and important behavior.
 Cats scratch to exercise and enjoy themselves, maintain the condition of their nails, and stretch their muscles.
 If your cat goes outside without claws, your cat would be far more vulnerable to predators and abusers.